mlatysheva/project-management-app/README.md

 # Elephant

-The deployed version is here: https://mlatysheva.github.io/project-management-app/
+The deployed version is here: https://mlatysheva.github.io/project-management-app/ The source code is kept in the `develop` branch: https://github.com/mlatysheva/project-management-app/tree/develop
 ## Your favourite app to track the progress of your projects

 This app was created by our team as part of the React course from Rolling Scopes School: